📜Shell Scripting Basic to Advanced

 The script takes a backup of the directory located at

-variable holds the current date and time in the formatYYYY-MM-DD-HH-MM-SS
+curr_timestampvariable holds the current date and time in the formatYYYY-MM-DD-HH-MM-SS.The

 Here's the expected output when you run the script: